Programs for Active Older Adults

 Medicare Advantage Wellness Benefits

-The YMCA of Western North Carolina partners to provide wellness benefits for Medicare Advantage plans through plans that include Silver&Fit, RenewActive by UnitedHealthcare, and for Part B subscribers, we also work with a Medicare Supplement through AARP's At Your Best Program.
+The YMCA of Western North Carolina partners to provide wellness benefits for Medicare Advantage plans through plans that include Silver&Fit, RenewActive by UnitedHealthcare, First Carolina Care, and for Part B subscribers, we also work with a Medicare Supplement through AARP's At Your Best Program.

 Each of these options provides a YMCA membership.
 Some Medicare Advantage plans require fees and annual enrollment.
 Contact your insurance broker for details.
 Learn more about Medicare Advantage plans at the Y.